 Read more about bathing and grooming your dog:

-About the author: Atlanta’s own Toni Perling writes mostly about dogs — hence her blogger name, Doggienista, and her two beautiful rescues, Daisy Jo and Bud Earl.
+About the author: Atlanta’s own Toni Perling writes mostly about dogs — hence her blogger name, Doggienista, and her rescues Daisy Jo and Bud Earl.
 She tweets for them at DaisyJoBudEarl and covers all the latest Hollywood dog scoop at her Celebrity Dog Blog.
-She’s also a longtime supporter of spay/neuter/rescue, and adopted her first dog, a sweet lovable mutt named Sophie, from an L.A.
-County shelter.
+She’s also a longtime supporter of spay/neuter/rescue.
 Toni started out in Hollywood as a TV writer, with credits ranging from network drama to informational, including a boatload of episodes of a little Discovery Networks show named I Didn’t Know I Was Pregnant, before transitioning to the web.

 Our Most-Commented Stories